MoamenAlaa0/LeetCode-Free-SQL-Problems/README.md

 # LeetCode Free SQL Problems and Solutions ![](https://komarev.com/ghpvc/?username=MoamenAlaa0&color=green)
-Solutions for all free SQL problems on LeetCode using **MySQL** and **SQL-Server**.
+My solutions for all free SQL problems on LeetCode using **MySQL** and **SQL-Server**.
 And I've summed up the basics of [Window Functions](https://github.com/MoamenAlaa0/SQL_learning/tree/main/Window%20Functions%20Summary) for helping solve the problems.

 For opening the problems/solutions in new tab :sweat_smile:: `CTRL + click` (on Windows and Linux) or `CMD + click` (on MacOS)